DeliaDavila/bikesharing/README.md

 # Bike Sharing with Citi Bike

 ## Overview of Project
 This project analyzes Citi Bike bikesharing data and provides visualizations to understand the data.
-Screenshots shared below are available an [link to dashboard](https://public.tableau.com/app/profile/delia.davila/viz/CitiBikeAnalysis_dd/CitibikeAnalysis "interactive public presentation"), courtesy of Tableau.
+Screenshots shared below are available as an [interactive public presentation](https://public.tableau.com/app/profile/delia.davila/viz/CitiBikeAnalysis_dd/CitibikeAnalysis "interactive public presentation"), courtesy of Tableau.

 ### Purpose
 This project was completed to help investors understand Citi Bike bikesharing.
 Data analysis was performed to determine that bike sharing would work for Des Moines, Iowa.